-The Board has considered the accessibility of additional capital and the potential risk to liquidity for the Company.
-However, the Board of GSK plc manage the risks of the Group at a group level, rather than at an individual statutory entity level.
-For this reason, the Company's Board believes that a discussion of the Group's risks would not be appropriate for an understanding of the development, performance or position of the Company's business.
-The principal risks and uncertainties of the Group, which include those of the Company, are discussed in the Group's 2023 annual report which does not form part of this report.
+The Directors have considered the accessibility of additional capital and the potential risk to liquidity for the Company.
+However, the Directors of GSK plc manage the risks of the Group at a group level, rather than at an individual statutory entity level.
+The principal risks and uncertainties of the Group, which include those applicable to the Company and are important for understanding the development, performance, or position of the Company's business, are discussed in the Group's 2024 annual report which does not form part of this report.

-Strategic report for the year ended 31 December 2023
+Strategic report for the year ended 31 December 2024